richielionell/richielionell.github.io/about.md

 - Cricket Writer
 - Country Gospel music, Hymns
 - Literature, Theatre, Asterix &amp; Obelix, Calvin &amp; Hobbes ... you get the idea
+- One foot in the technology world and another in the art world